Chepenik/saylorscope/README.md

 Visual representation of the initial and projected values using Chart.js.
 Supports physical, digital, and financial assets.
 Tip button to support the project.
-Learn More
-To learn more about Next.js, take a look at the following resources:

-Next.js Documentation - Learn about Next.js features and API.
-Learn Next.js - An interactive Next.js tutorial.
-You can check out the Next.js GitHub repository - your feedback and contributions are welcome!

 Deploy on Vercel
-The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js: https://github.com/vercel/next.js/

 Check out the Next.js deployment documentation for more details.

+Future Work
+Enhancements I'd like to build for SaylorScope:

+Optimize for Mobile: Ensure the application is fully responsive and optimized for mobile devices.
+Add a Database: Integrate a database to store user data, asset information, and analysis results.
+User Authentication: Implement a login system for users to save and manage their assets and analysis over multiple sessions.
+Improve UX: Continuously improve the user experience with a more intuitive interface and better feedback mechanisms.
+Additional Financial Metrics: Add more advanced financial metrics and analysis tools to provide deeper insights.
+Export Options: Provide options to export analysis results in various formats (PDF, Excel, etc.).

 License
 This project is licensed under the MIT License - see the LICENSE file for details.
+Please feel free to make a pull request and contribute if you have ideas to improve SaylorScope

 Acknowledgments
 This project was inspired by Michael Saylor's presentation at the 2024 Bitcoin Conference in Nashville.